 Grow your own for kids

-We aren’t all blessed with spinach loving angels but almost all kids enjoy growing veggies themselves.
+Almost all kids enjoy getting dirty and growing veggies themselves.
 And once they have grown their own vegetables they are more likely to eat them and they’ll have learned a bit about where food comes from.
-Plus you’ll be confident about the lack of pesticides on their food and justifiably smug about the lack of food miles!

 Not much – you just need somewhere to grow your veggies, sun, seeds & water.

 Somewhere to grow your veggies – you don’t need much space, in fact almost all vegetables can be grown in gaps in the flower bed, pots or even window boxes full of compost.
-Potatoes can even be grown in a gro-bag.
+Potatoes can even be grown in a barrel or very large bag of compost .

 Sun – most vegetables need a sunny spot, and tomatoes do well in a gro-bag against a sunny house wall.